Foam

 - Attach the menorah base on the backing piece( foam or your own paper that was decorated) .

-- Add the candle holders.
+- Add the menorah to the backing.

 - When it’s time to light your menorah just peel off the backing of the candle and stick it on.
 For how to properly light a menorah check out Chabad.org